 13 November, 2018

 Functional programming has recently become a big thing in the frontend development domain.
 Why so?
 Is it an example of hype-driven development or are there any reasonable arguments to use it?
-To answer this question, I’ve prepared a list of 7 reasons which may make you decide to use functional programming on frontend during your next software project.
-Below are the first 3 of them.
+To answer this question, I’ve prepared a list of seven reasons which may make you decide to use functional programming on frontend during your next software project.
+Below, there are the first four of them.

 This is one of the reasons why functional programming on frontend might have gained such popularity rather than an argument to use functional programming paradigm.
 Although, it’s worth mentioning this “weirdness” in the name of the better context.
 A little bit of history…